Mary Wigman: Weimar Republic period

 In 1920, Wigman was offered the post of ballet mistress at the Saxon State Opera in Dresden, but, after taking up residence in a hotel in Dresden and beginning to teach dance classes while awaiting her anticipated appointment, she learned that the position had been awarded to someone else.
 In the same year, Wigman together with her assistant Bertha Trümpy, opened a school for modern dance on Bautzner Strasse in Dresden.
 During Wigman's time in Dresden, Wigman had contacts with the city's lively art scene, for example with the German expressionist painter Ernst Ludwig Kirchner.
 Rivalry and competition between Wigman's new school and the old schools of dance in Dresden would emerge, later especially with former students and teachers of the Palucca School of Dance.
-From 1921 the first performances took place with Wigman's dance group.
+From 1921, the first performances took place with Wigman's dance group.
 Film recordings of the dance group made in 1923 in the Berlin Botanical Garden with excerpts from Szenen aus einem Tanzdrama were used in the 1925 German cultural silent film Ways to Strength and Beauty (Wege zu Kraft und Schönheit).
 For a long time, the school on Bautzner Strasse in Dresden was a rehearsal stage for the Saxon State Opera in Dresden.
-When the school moved under the name "Semper Zwei" next to the opera house, the state capital of Dresden bought the property and in 2019 gave it to the association Villa Wigman for Dance (Villa Wigman für Tanz e.
+When the school moved under the name Semper Zwei next to the opera house, the state capital of Dresden bought the property and in 2019 gave it to the association Villa Wigman for Dance (Villa Wigman für Tanz e.
 V.), which uses it as a rehearsal and performance centre for the independent dance scene.

-Wigman's most famous male student was Harald Kreutzberg.
+Wigman's most famous male student was Harald Kreutzberg, but there was also Ernest Berk who worked in the UK from 1934 until the mid-1980s.
 Famous students included Gret Palucca, Hanya Holm, Yvonne Georgi, Margherita Wallmann, Lotte Goslar, Birgit Åkesson, Sonia Revid, and Hanna Berger.
 Dore Hoyer, who further developed the expressive dance of Wigman and Palucca, worked together with Wigman on several occasions but was never her student.
 Student Irena Linn taught Wigman's ideas in the United States at Boston Conservatory and in Tennessee.
 Ursula Cain was also one of Wigman's students.

 On tour, Wigman travelled throughout Germany and neighbouring countries with her chamber dance group.
-In 1928 Wigman performed for the first time in London and in 1930 in the United States.
+In 1928, Wigman performed for the first time in London and in 1930 in the United States.
 In the 1920s, Wigman was the idol of a movement that wanted dance free of being subordinate to music.
 Wigman rarely danced to music not composed for her.
 It was often only danced to the accompaniment of gongs or drums and in rare cases without any music at all, which was particularly popular in intellectual circles.